ziad-halabi9/AlgorithmicMusicPlayer/README.md

 - Download the project and import it into Android Studio
 - Download the Piano Notes from the link above or provide your own notes.
 - Copy the music notes into your phone.
 - In the MainActivity, change the path_piano_notes to the path where you pasted the notes.
+(Note: The path should not contain spaces)
 - Run the App!

 The following example demonstrates how to use AlgorithmicMusicPlayer in your Android App.
 You can listen to the WAV files produced from this code at: https://soundcloud.com/ziad-halabi-3/song